-Today we feature Alexia Lyons, a junior Liberal Studies major.
-Alexia is from Durham, North Carolina and previously went to North Carolina Central University, where she dual enrolled as a high school and college student.
+Today we feature Alexzia Lyons, a junior Liberal Studies major.
+Alexzia is from Durham, North Carolina and previously went to North Carolina Central University, where she dual enrolled as a high school and college student.
 She discusses how she decided to come to Rowan, her experiences and involvement around campus, and advice to other students interesting in picking up another language.

 How did you choose Rowan?

 I am originally from Durham, North Carolina.
 While back home, I went to early college high school at North Carolina Central University, where I was dual enrolled as a high school and college student.
 There I earned 58 college credits and was a political science major.
 However, I realized that I did not like political science, and I switched my major quickly.